Skip to Content

 Check Out the Best Miradouros in Lisbon (Viewpoints)

-One of the top things to do in Lisbon is to admire the view from one of many Lisbon miradouros.
+Checking out the incredible views from the many Lisbon miradouros is one of the most enjoyable activities in the city.
 Over the last few years, I managed to visit most viewpoints in Lisbon.

 My favorite ones are the Miradouro de Santa Luzia (pictured here above) and the Miradouro das Portas do Sol, located in the historic district of Alfama.
 Miradouro de Santa Luzia, adorned with vibrant azulejo tiles, offers a breathtaking view of the Tagus River and the striking red rooftops of Alfama.